Dr Claire Higgins

 Summik joined the Higgins lab as a PhD student in October 2017.
 She was funded by an iCASE from the EPSRC with HairClone and researched human dermal papilla cells and their role in follicular neogenesis.
 After obtaining her PhD in 2022, Summik remained in the lab as a Postdoctoral Researcher, researching wound closure of diabetic wounds.
 Before joining the lab, Summik worked as a Research Assistant at the Wellcome Trust Sanger Institute.
 Her initial project at the Sanger aimed to derive induced pluripotent stem cells (IPSCs) from patients with genetic mutations in their DNA repair pathway to find mutational signatures associated with various diseases.

 Jack joined the Higgins lab as a PhD student in October 2020 and is also a member of Biotribology in mechanical engineering at Imperial College.
 Before joining the lab, Jack completed a Masters in civil engineering at the university of Liverpool, graduating with a first-class masters in 2020.
 Jack changed disciplines and his project focuses on the residuum socket interface, using experimental and numerical techniques, Jack hopes to reduce injury occurrence in lower limb amputees using a combined biological and engineering approach.
-Jack's project is funded by the EPSRC as part of the CDT in Prosthetics and Orthotics, where he undertook 6 months of training at Salford university before starting as a PhD student.
+Jack is currently a PDRA in the group funded by the British Skin Foundation.

 Mr Jia Jun Lee